kevinlr5/conjugates/docs/deployment.md

 4. Export your dockerhub username and password as `DOCKER_USERNAME` and `DOCKER_PASSWORD`.
 5. Register your domain name (`yourdomain.com`) in the Route53 default hosted zone
 6. Export `yourdomain.com` as `DOMAIN`
+7. Export a db password as `DB_USER_PASSWORD`
-7. Create a cert in Certificate Manager for `www.yourdomain.com` with `api.yourdomain.com` and `yourdomain.com` as alternates
+8. Create a cert in Certificate Manager for `www.yourdomain.com` with `api.yourdomain.com` and `yourdomain.com` as alternates
-8. Install terraform and place it on your path.
+9. Install terraform and place it on your path.
-9. `./gradlew clean createAwsAccount`
+10. `./gradlew clean createAwsAccount`
-10. In the ouput, you should see a variable called `terraform_bucket_name`.
+11. In the ouput, you should see a variable called `terraform_bucket_name`.
 Save its value.
-11. Login to the AWS console, generate keys for the `deployer` IAM user, and save the keys locally.
+12. Login to the AWS console, generate keys for the `deployer` IAM user, and save the keys locally.

 ## Structure of the account